eholland1520/twistcli-ado-pipeline/twistcli-azure-devops-pipeline.md

 1. Create Access Keys
 2. Create JWT

-#### Steps
-1. Retrieve access token and console url from Azure Key Vault
-2. Use access key to download and install the TwistCLI binary
-3. Build a docker image
-4. Scan a docker image using TwistCLI (Pass/Fail)
-5. If the image passes the previous step (5), push the image to ACR

 ### Create Access Keys
 Settings --> Access Control --> Access keys --> Click "Add" button and select "Access Key"